 Once you’ve made all that beautiful compost, the next challenge is deciding what to do with it all.
-One option is transforming it into liquid, usable compost tea.

 You could dig some into an impoverished garden bed as soil improver, mulch your plants and even turn it back into potting mix or garden soil.